 - Job and Internship Fairs are not just for those seeking immediate work.
 They are a great way to connect with companies and career fields of interest.
 Employers are generally happy to share information about the careers that exist within their company and may even offer to connect you with an informational interviewing or job shadowing experience.
 Common questions include: What are common career paths within your organization?
 What is the training program for new hires?, What do you look for in a candidate?, and What advice do you have for applicants?

 - Make sure you obtain each representative's name, title, address, email address, and phone number so you can follow up with them.
 Collect literature and business cards whenever possible and ask the representatives when you can expect to hear back from them.

 - Be sure to take notes after each table.
 Write down your thoughts about the company, the recruiter, your chances, follow-up strategies, to-do list, etc. Keep this information organized!

-What can I do after attending the ECC Job and Internship Fair?
+What can I do after attending ECC Job, Internship, and Career Fairs?

 After the event:

 - Make it a point to follow up with a letter expressing your interest in the company and in what you have to offer directly to the person you met.
 You may want to include an updated résumé, a link to an electronic portfolio, or provide better answers to specific questions asked during the event.
 Thank you/follow up letters should be received by the employer within 2-5 days after an event.
 You may not receive a response, but you have done all you can do to make your candidacy stand out.

 - Many recruiters maintain talent pipelines on LinkedIn or through their applicant tracking system.
 If relevant, make sure both are up to date and connect with those recruiters as they allow.

 Are You an Employer Wishing to Attend?

 Employers who meet certain criteria are welcome to attend.
 Visit the College Central Network website for details and to register.